14islands/wp-responsive-io/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin optimizes and resizes all images in your content using the responsive.io service.
-Sign up for a free 30 day trial at http://responsive.io.
+Sign up for a free 30 day trial at (http://responsive.io)[http://responsive.io].

 == Description ==

+**Attention: the service has been discontinued.
+See [The future of responsive-io](http://blog.responsive.io/post/156620042296/the-future-of-responsiveio).**

 Responsive.io is a service that optimizes and delivers perfect images for every screen.